miqdad-dev/claude-automation/scripts/databases/databases/README.md

-# SQLite Database Manager
+# Databases Project

-This is a command line application to manage SQLite databases.
-It allows for the creation, deletion, and modification of databases, tables, and records.
+This project is a simple Flask application that uses SQLAlchemy to interact with a SQLite database.
+It provides two endpoints to create and retrieve users.

+## What it does

+The application allows you to create a new user with a unique username and to retrieve the information of a user by its id.

-## How It Works
+## How it works

-The application uses Python's built-in sqlite3 module to interact with SQLite databases.
-The user interface is command-line based.
+The application uses Flask as a web framework, SQLAlchemy as an ORM to interact with the SQLite database, and Flask-Migrate to handle database migrations.

-## How to Run
+## How to run

-1. Ensure you have Python 3.6+ installed.
-2. Clone this repository.
-3. Navigate to the databases folder.
-4. Run `python main.py`.
-5. Follow the prompts.

-## Example Usage
+1. First, install the required packages: